RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-I also did some custom interventions through mail -- stirring the pot -- based on how players were behaving.
-One question I am pondering post-game is how much tailorization is actually needed -- i.e. whether a moderator is always going to be needed or whether it can be automated fully.
+I also used mail to perform custom interventions -- stirring the pot -- based on how players were behaving.
+One question I am pondering post-game is how much tailorization is actually needed -- i.e. whether a moderator is needed to make this game work or whether it can be fully automated.

+## 🧩 Puzzles

+To add to the intrigue, I included hidden puzzles with the company swag that players received.
+The idea was that the Seekers had intercepted a Kobashi swag van and planted in ways for players to contact them.

+The core devices used were:

+- 🕵️ **UV messages**: hidden on welcome letters and other items
+- 🃏 **Decks of cards**: with hidden messages on the side: that were only revealed with the correct card ordering.
+- 📖 **Book ciphers**: that reveal a hidden message once decoded.
+- 🔌 **Encrypted USB sticks**: containing a keyword hidden into a video once they were decrypted.

+The Labeller puzzle turned out to be especially engaging.
+Here is how it went down.
+The first clues...

+## ⛰️ The Story

 ## Work Mini-Game